 Many people buy new cameras and take classes just to get ready for a trip or to improve their travel photography in general.
 In this class, we’ll cover a wide spectrum of questions, issues and photographic techniques that apply to traveling and shooting.

 Beyond being able to share your experiences with friends and family, travel photography gives you the ability to record your unique view of the world.
 The goal is not necessarily to come back with postcard perfect images of all the sites you visit.
 That’s what postcards are for!
 Learn to shoot what you really see, what draws your attention.
-Maybe it’s people, or food, or traffic signs, architecture, gardens, water or crowds.
-Travel is a personal experience and your photography should reflect your personality.
+Maybe it’s people or food or traffic signs, architecture, gardens, water or crowds.
+Travel is a personal experience, and your photography should reflect your personality.
 A few great travel shots, printed nicely, can also solve most gift giving dilemmas!

 This class is for all levels of photographers using all types of cameras.
 Even though most of the shots we review will have been shot on a DSLR, the techniques discussed apply to all formats.

 - How and what to pack for a trip